zebwoy/zebwoy/README.md

 ---

-> _“Strive not to be a success, but rather to be of value.” – Albert Einstein_
+> _“Strive not to be a success, but rather to be of value.” – Albert Einstein_ <br>
-> _“Knowledge without action is wasteful and action without knowledge is foolish.” – Imam al-Ghazali_
+> _“Knowledge without action is wasteful and action without knowledge is foolish.” – Imam al-Ghazali_ <br>
 > _“One who enjoins good must have three qualities: knowledge, gentleness, and patience.
 Knowledge comes before it, gentleness comes during it, and patience comes after it.” – Ibn Taymiyyah_